-Confidentiality and Anonymous Reports
+I. Confidentiality and Anonymous Reports

-Individuals may be concerned about their privacy when they report a possible violation of this Policy.
+- 1. Individuals may be concerned about their privacy when they report a possible violation of this Policy.
 The College has a responsibility to end conduct that violates this Policy, prevent its recurrence, and address its discriminatory effects.
 For this reason, some College employees may not keep secret any report of sexual violence, domestic violence, dating violence, or stalking.
 The College expects employees to treat information they learn concerning incidents of reported violations of this Policy with respect and with as much privacy as possible.
-College employees must share such information only with those College and law enforcement officials who must be informed of the information pursuant to this Policy.

-Responsible employees must report all alleged violations of this Policy to the Title IX Coordinator.
+College employees must share such information only with those College and law enforcement officials who must be informed of the information pursuant to this Policy. - 2.
+Responsible employees must report all alleged violations of this Policy obtained in the course of his or her employment to the Title IX Coordinator as soon as practicable after addressing the immediate needs of the complainant.
 Other campus employees have a duty to report sexual assault, domestic violence, dating violence, and stalking for federal statistical reporting purposes (Campus Security Authority (CSA) under the Clery Act).
 CSAs include student/conduct affairs personnel, campus law enforcement, local police, student activities staff, human resources staff, and advisors to student organizations.
-Reports received by the College concerning the abuse of a minor must be reported in compliance with state law.
+Reports received by the College concerning the abuse of a minor must be reported in compliance with state law. - 3.
 If a complainant wishes to keep the report confidential, it is recommended that he or she reports the alleged conduct to someone with a duty to maintain confidentiality, e.g., mental health counselor or clergy.
-Employees may contact the Employee Assistance Program.
+Employees also may contact the Employee Assistance Program.
 If the complainant requests that the complainant's identity is not released to anyone else, the College's ability to investigate and take reasonable action in response to a complaint may be limited.
 In such cases, the College will evaluate the request(s) that a complaint remain confidential in the context of the College's commitment to provide a reasonably safe and non-discriminatory environment.
-In order to make such an evaluation, the Title IX Coordinator may conduct a preliminary investigation into the alleged violation of this Policy and may weigh the request(s) against the following factors:

-- The seriousness of the allegation(s); - The complainant's or alleged victim's age; - Whether there have been other similar complaints against the same respondent; - The respondent's right to receive information about the allegations if the information is maintained by the College as an "education record" under FERPA; and - The applicability of any laws mandating disclosure.
+In order to make such an evaluation, the Title IX Coordinator may conduct a preliminary investigation into the alleged violation of this Policy and may weigh the request(s) against the following factors: - The seriousness of the allegation(s); - The complainant's or alleged victim's age; - Whether there have been other similar complaints of against the same respondent; - The respondent's right to receive information about the allegations if the information is maintained by the College as an "education record" under FERPA; and - The applicability of any laws mandating disclosure.